 The Monetary Policy Committee (MPC) voted unanimously to keep the base rate, which acts as a guideline for banks and lenders when they set their interest rates, at the level it’s been since March.

 Normally the Bank holding rates isn’t surprising, but this comes after speculation that the interest rate would fall to 0% or even into negative figures.

 Reports emerged in October that the Bank had written to the chief executives of several firms to ask whether their companies would be ready for a negative base rate, and it’s known that the Bank is actively exploring the option of setting a negative rate.

 However, as we’ve seen today, it hasn’t done this yet.
-Instead, going negative is one of the Bank’s ‘tools’ which it could use to keep inflation at 2% if needed.

 Here, Which? looks at the impact that coronavirus and Brexit could have on interest rates and what that means for you.

 The Bank of England base rate influences how much banks and other lenders charge customers to borrow money, and the amount of interest they pay on savings.

 A lower base rate generally means lower interest on savings, so your pot will grow a little more slowly.
 But mortgage and loan interest rates are likely to drop, too, making it cheaper to borrow.